7th Sea (collectible card game): Present

-The popularity of 7th Sea – like that of related games such as Doomtown or Rage – has waned, and new cards are no longer produced.
+The popularity of 7th Sea – like that of related games such as Doomtown or Rage – has waned.
 However, many players continue to play in tournaments and even design new cards and sets.

 Because the RPG is maintained, there is still interest in the setting and a number of websites continue to support the CCG as well as the RPG.

 The game has also been ported to OCTGN and Untap.in for online play.

 In 2022, Pine Box Entertainment revived the game as an Expandable Card Game, in the same vein as games such as Doomtown CCG.
-7th Sea: City of Five Sails, was successfully funded on Kickstarter in November, 2022, expected to arrive in August of 2023.
-Based on lore and background of the role-playing game's Second Edition, this promises to be a new game entirely, and not simply a reboot of the original.
+7th Sea: City of Five Sails, was successfully funded on Kickstarter in November, 2022.
+An inaugural tournament was held over two days at Gen Con in 2022 using pre-release starter decks.
+Sixty fine players attended the event and the finalists were Stephen Skilton and Hayes Hunter.
+A retro tournament was also held using the original edition of the game.